 Food – if you eat local food, your food expense will be much cheaper than if you eat western food.
 On average you will pay around 450 Rupees (3USD) for a Sri Lankan curry, 450 rupees (3USD) for Kottu and 250 Rupees (2USD) for Rotti.
 If you eat western food you will pay around 1000 rupees (7USD) per meal: pizza, burgers, pasta etc.

-I recommend exercising all usual precautions when travelling Sri Lanka.
+I recommend exercising all usual precautions when travelling to Sri Lanka.
 These are my tips for keeping safe.

 Sri Lankan Phrases